 It goes on to identify the key drivers of outstanding leadership teams and identifies how charities should approach improving leadership team performance.

-Sunday Times recognition for our research
+Sunday Times report on our leadership team research

 The Sunday Times reported our findings into the workings of leadership teams of the UK’s larger charities.